Thorsten1/daily_message/README.md

 ## security
 Because this is just a small project that shouldn't store sensitive information there is no authentication but just an authorisation.
-For this to work you need to export the following environment variables: <code> READ_ONLY_TOKEN
+For this to work you need to export the following environment variables: <code> USER_TOKEN
 </code> and <code>ADMIN_TOKEN</code>.
-The first one is needed when you want to restrict the Read access, and the second
+The first one is needed when you want to restrict the User access, and the second
 one for all calls that edit the database.

 ## Local testing